cusyio/Python4DataScience/docs/productive/git/workflows/ci.rst

 repository, so this process takes longer and longer over time.
-Unless you use so-called shallow clones, where only the current snapshot of the repository is pulled down with :ref:`git-clone-depth` and only the relevant branch with :ref:`git-clone-branch`.
+Unless you use so-called shallow clones, where only the current snapshot of the repository is pulled down with :ref:`git-clone-depth` and only the relevant branch with :ref:`git-clone-branch`, for example :samp:`git clone --depth 1 -b {MYBRANCH}
+{REPOSITORY-URL}`.
 This shortens the build time, especially for repositories with a long history and many branches.

+Alternatively, you can use ``--shallow-since`` to download repositories only from a specific date, for example :samp:`git clone --shallow-since {1.week.ago} {REPOSITORY-URL}` or :samp:`git clone --shallow-since {2025-01-21}`.

-In doing so, since version 1.9, Git can make simple changes to files, such as updating a version number, without pushing the entire history.
+Since version 1.9, Git can also make simple changes to files, such as updating a version number, in shallow clones without having to download the entire history.

 .. warning::
-    In a shallow clone, git fetch can result in an almost complete commit history being downloaded.
-Other git operations can also lead to unexpected results and negate the supposed advantages of shallow clones, so we recommend using shallow clones only for builds and deleting the repository immediately afterwards.
+   In a shallow clone, however, ``git fetch`` can lead to an almost complete commit history being downloaded.
+Other Git operations can also lead to unexpected results and cancel out the supposed advantages of shallow clones, so we recommend completing your shallow clone repositories with ``git fetch --unshallow`` for more extensive operations.
+You can then use ``git rev-parse --is-shallow-repository`` to find out whether your repository is actually complete.

-However, if you want to continue using the repositories, the following tip may be helpful.
+I will show you another way to reuse your repositories in the following section.

 Cache the repo on build servers
 -------------------------------